 Debt settlement is a process of negotiation with debt collectors in which the debtor agrees to pay an amount less than the original principal balance of their debt.
-The debt collector may agree to accept payments or ask for payments over time.
+The debt collector may accept or ask for payments over time.

-The settlement benefits both the debtor and the collection agency because it reduces costs for both parties.
-Debtors can benefit from debt settlement because they avoid accruing additional interest on their debt, and they receive recognition for a partial payment.
-However, there are some risks associated with settling a balance before it is paid off, including a risk of credit damage due to a lowered credit score or being sued by creditors.
+The settlement benefits the debtor and the debt collection agency by reducing costs for both parties.
+Debtors can help from debt settlement because they avoid accruing additional interest on their debt, and they receive recognition for a partial payment.
+However, some risk is associated with settling a balance before it is paid—including the risk of credit damage due to a lowered credit score or being sued by creditors.

 Debt settlement companies are a popular option for debt-stricken individuals.
-These organizations negotiate with your creditors and can help you manage payments, settle accounts or reduce the amount owed on an account through negotiation fees charged in percentage of what's saved from settling that particular piece of credit card debt!
+These organizations negotiate with your creditors and can help you manage payments, settle accounts or reduce the amount owed on a budget through negotiation fees charged in the percentage of what's saved from paying that particular piece of credit card debt!

-Debt settlement is often a last resort for those struggling with debt.
-This process can reduce your balance by half and get you out of debt within 36 months, but it's not as easy or straightforward as some companies claim - so we recommend doing research before taking on this option!
+Debt settlement is often the last resort for those struggling with debt.
+This process can reduce your balance by half and get you out of debt within 36 months, but it's not as straightforward as some companies claim - so we recommend researching before taking on this option!

 Debt settlement can be an effective way to get out of debt if done correctly.
-It is not always successful and it is important that you understand all of its risks before signing up for this type of program.
+It is not always successful, and you must understand its risks before signing up for this program.

-Debt settlement strategies are not something new, but they are gaining popularity among consumers who want to get out of their debt quickly and easily.
-However, there are many risks associated with this method, so it's important to understand them before agreeing to a debt settlement strategy.
+Debt settlement strategies are not new, but they are gaining popularity among consumers who want to get out of debt quickly and easily.
+However, there are many risks associated with this method, so it's essential to understand them before agreeing to a debt settlement strategy.

 Your credit will take a hit: If you're not already delinquent on your accounts, then once the debt payments for that account are redirected to settle with us - things are bound to get more challenging.
 Your delinquency may appear in reports as soon as seven years from now!

-Interest will keep racking up on your balance, and penalties are a possibility if you don't pay in full by the due date.
+Interest will keep rising on your balance, and penalties are possible if you don't pay in full by the due date.
 Late charges may also be applied to further compound matters!

 This is typically done to help avoid legal proceedings that could have been costly and to prevent further damage.